Dame

 Taylor-Burton union was a fiery and passionate one.
 They appeared

-then again two years later for the much heralded Who's Afraid
+again two years later for the much heralded Who's Afraid of Virginia

 The

-There were more marriages, more divorces, health obstacles, and
+were more marriages, more divorces, health obstacles, and a struggling

-a struggling film career, with movies that gained little traction
+film career, with movies that gained little traction with critics

 Still,

-making a guest appearance on General Hospital, and on stage.
+a guest appearance on General Hospital, and on stage.
+She also began

 Over

-diabetes to congestive heart failure.
-She's had both hips replaced
+to congestive heart failure.
+She's had both hips replaced and in 1997

 Largely

-awards for her body of work.
-In 1993 she received the American
+for her body of work.
+In 1993 she received the American Film Institute's

 © 2010 A&E Television Networks.
 All rights reserved.